PJLocko/app-support.github.io/README.md

-## For any app issues or sugestions or feedback, please contact me at the below email address.
+## For any app issues, sugestions or feedback, please contact me at the below email address.

-### pjlcreativeservices@gmail.com
+### mailto:pjlcreativeservices@gmail.com